getreu/stringsext/doc/source/stringsext--manpage.md

     homogenous strings.
 For example: "`-u All -n 10 -r`" finds a sequence of at least 10 Cyrillic characters in a row or finds at least 10 Greek characters in a row, whereas it ignores strings with randomly Cyrillic-Greek mixed characters.
-Technically this option guarantees, that all multibyte characters of a finding - encoded as UTF-8 - start with the same leading byte.
+Technically, this option guarantees, that all multibyte characters of a finding - decoded into UTF-8 - start with the same leading byte.

 **-s** *NUM*, **\--counter-offset**=*NUM*